Monster Bash

-Monster Bash (called Graveyard during development) is a side-scrolling platform game developed and published by Apogee Software on 9 April 1993 for DOS.
+Monster Bash (called Graveyard during development) is a side-scrolling platform game developed and published by Apogee Software for DOS.
 The game features 16-color EGA graphics and IMF AdLib compatible music.
 It was developed by Frank Maddin and Gerald Lindsly.

 The game is divided into three episodes.
 The first episode of the game is available to download under a shareware license, but the two remaining parts of the game must be purchased.
 The registered game also removes advertisements and reminders of the benefits of purchasing the games from the first episode and enables cheat code functionality.

 The game was re-released in 2014 on GOG.com with support for Windows, macOS, and Linux.
 In 2021, a remaster of the game developed by Emberheart Games titled 'Monster Bash HD' was released on Steam and GOG.com.

 Plot

 The player controls Johnny Dash, whose pet dog Tex was captured by the game's main villain, Count Chuck.
 Aided by the friendly Bed Monster and Frank Lloyd Rat, Johnny enters the Underworld armed with a slingshot and an infinite supply of rocks to slay Count Chuck and his minions and rescue his beloved Tex, as well as many more captured pets.